mia-platform/custom-plugin-lib/docs/Decorators.md

 # Declare decorators

 Decorators are particular endpoint that a microservice can expose.
 Using the DevOps console you can manage your decorators and link them to your endpoint routes.
-To know how manage decorators see this [documentation](https://docs.mia-platform.eu/development_suite/api-console/api-design/services/).
+To know how to manage decorators see this [documentation](https://docs.mia-platform.eu/development_suite/api-console/api-design/decorators/).

 Decorators allow you to perform custom actions upon specific API handler invocations.
 There are three types of decorators: